Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Related in the Adaptation: In the comics, Ramonda is technically T'Challa's stepmother after his own mother died giving birth, though she sees him as a surrogate son after raising him since infancy.
 In the MCU however, she is T'Challa's biological mother, likely in the interest of simplicity.

-- Retired Badass: While she doesn't surf on the hoods of cars, in one scene she stands off with the same ring blades Nakia uses, suggesting that she may have been an active fighter in her younger years.
-A closer look at Nakia in the previous scene shows she only has one ring, suggesting she lent one to Ramonda.
+- Retired Badass: While she doesn't surf on the hoods of cars, in one scene she stands off with the same ring blades Nakia uses, suggesting that she may have been an active fighter in her younger years. closer look at Nakia in the previous scene shows she only has one ring, suggesting she thought lending one to Ramonda would be a better tactical decision than having both to herself.

 - Spared by the Adaptation: Zig-Zagged because of Composite Character and Related in the Adaptation in play.
 T'Challa's biological mother in the comics suffered Death by Childbirth while comics Ramonda is alive.